milosolutions/mscripts/hooks/gitHooksReadme.md

 ## Copy scripts

+If you have installed MCDB using the official intaller, you can skip this step.

-Copy into your repository, scripts from https://git.milosolutions.com/milo-code-database/mscripts/tree/master/hooks
+Copy hook scripts into your repository, scripts from https://git.milosolutions.com/milo-code-database/mscripts/tree/master/hooks You may need to adjust paths, as the scripts except to be in _milo/mscripts/hooks_ directory.

 ## Install hooks

-Install mclang-format.py and mclang-tidy.py as one pre-commit hook using mgit-hooks-installer.py script
+Install hooks using _mgit-hooks-installer.py_ script

 ```
 $ ./scripts/mgit-hooks-installer.py